Sky Living

 Sky Living was a British pay television channel owned and operated by Sky.
 The channel's programming was aimed mainly at women and young adults.
-It originally launched as UK Living yet became Sky Living by 2011.
+Originally launched as UK Living, it became Sky Living by 2011.

 History

 UK Living began broadcasting on 1 September 1993, as part of the Sky Multichannels network, broadcasting for 18 hours a day, between 7 am and 1 am (changing in 1995 to 6 am until midnight).
-It was originally owned by a three way partnership; former ITV London franchise holder Thames Television, Tele-Communications Inc. and fellow cable communications company Cox Enterprises, with a budget of £25million.
+It was originally owned by a three way partnership; former ITV London franchise holder Thames Television, Tele-Communications Inc. and fellow cable communications company Cox Enterprises, and had a budget of £25million.